Content Creator & PR/Marketing Internships

 - create marketing content that profiles community-based cultural heritage and local artisans.
 This content would encompass videos, digital print interviews, stories and photo essays that feature the personal and professional stories of culture creators and preservationists;

 - develop branding and social media strategies and campaigns that promote PAC, the partner tourism companies, and the content created

 The internships are unpaid and for credit.
 Interns will work a minimum of 20 hours per week under the direction of PAC Founder & Editor Meg Pier.

 The internships are remote with weekly Zoom meetings.
 Interns must commit to a specific weekly schedule (i.e., 9 a.m. – 1 p.m., Monday -Friday).
 Interns will need to document their time and projects worked on in a shared Google document.

 Each week will begin with a meeting with Meg to map out the week’s activities, which will be tracked on a shared Google doc.
 On days worked, communication with Meg (and potentially other interns) will be frequent.
 Any missed time must be made up.
 Time off must be agreed to in advance.

 Assignments will include:

 - "Pitch" Meg on story ideas and hone research and story development skills;

 - Execute pieces assigned by Meg on specific topics, including researching topic, conducting necessary subject matter and keyword research; drafting and revising pieces as appropriate; sourcing images; publishing.

-- Create a minimum of six pieces of content (digital print or video) for publication, earning byline credits for portfolio;
+- Create a minimum of six pieces of content (digital print or video) for publication, and developing skills in storytelling, filming, and video editing, and earning byline credits for portfolio;

 - Learn "back stage" mechanics of posting content on Word Press and Youtube;